 - Each of these thoughts are illogical, but at the time you are hurting yourself they seem to make perfect sense.

 Thoughts After Self-Injuring - After hurting themselves many people say that they are unable “access their thoughts.
-For many people, the physiological process associated with self-injury causes their thoughts to become disorganized or scattered.”
+For many people, the physiological process associated with self-harm causes their thoughts to become disorganized or scattered.”
 But a little while after they hurt themselves they once again become aware of their thoughts.
 The thoughts they have at this time usually follow three major themes: shame, guilt, and relief.

 Thoughts you may have after hurting yourself: